Internet addiction disorder: DSM-based instruments

-More recently, researchers Mark D. Griffiths (2000) and Dr. Jason C. Northrup and colleagues (2015) claim that Internet per se is simply the medium and that the people are in effect addicted to processes facilitated by the Internet.
+More recently, researchers Mark D. Griffiths in 2000 and Jason C. Northrup and colleagues in 2015 claim that Internet per se is simply the medium and that the people are in effect addicted to processes facilitated by the Internet.
 Based on Young's Internet Addiction Test (IAT), Northrup and associates further decompose the internet addiction measure into four addictive processes: Online video game playing, online social networking, online sexual activity, and web surfing.
 The Internet Process Addiction Test (IPAT) is created to measure the processes to which individuals are addicted.

 Screening methods that heavily rely on DSM criteria have been accused of lacking consensus by some studies, finding that screening results generated from prior measures rooted in DSM criteria are inconsistent with each other.
 As a consequence of studies being conducted in divergent contexts, studies constantly modify scales for their own purposes, thereby imposing a further challenge to the standardization in assessing Internet addiction disorder.